DigitalHubUAE/php-developer/README.md

 #### Considerations

-- We are not going to use auto-numeric id for our IDS we are going to use Universal Unique ID, you should adjust your models base on this, you can use whatever library you fancy more for this.
-There is plenty for PHP
+- We are not going to use auto-numeric id for our IDS instead we are going to use Universal Unique ID, UUID, you should adjust your models base on this, you can use whatever library you fancy more for this.
+There is plenty ready to use in Google

-- Remember to create the migrations using Laravel and the command line
+- Remember to create the migrations using the command line
-- Use Laravel Seeders to generate at least 100 different products
+- Use Seeders to generate at least 100 different products
-- Use [Faker](https://github.com/fzaninotto/Faker) to create dummy data
-- It's a plus if you use [Fractal](https://fractal.thephpleague.com/transformers/) for the format of the API
 - You Should throw proper HTTP Errors when the list doesn't have content or when the product that you want to get doesn't exist.
 The error should be in JSON API standard too

 ## Third Challenge

-We should be able to create new valid product through the endpoint [POST]```/products```
+We should be able to create new valid product through the endpoint [POST]```/products```, the differenciation about this endpoint and the previous one is that only valid user can create products, use Token Authentication for this endpoint.

+What solution you use for this is up to you.

 #### Considerations
 - Validate the data going in
 - Use Event and Listener to encapsulate the product creation logic.
 - No need to update Product, just create new ones.
+- Avoid Product duplication, SKU is a unique value

 ## Forth Challenge